facebookarchive/witd/README.md

 ## Why?

 Wit.ai allows developers to build smart apps and devices.
-Developers have to do 3 things:

-- record audio
-- stream audio to Wit
+By streaming end-users' voice to Wit's speech-to-action API, it is possible to determine the intent of the end users as well as all the details required to fulfill their requests.

+However, developers are often in trouble when it comes to recording the audio and streaming it to Wit.ai API.

+We provide clients that do exactly that for iOS and Android.
+`witd` is an attempt to do the same for more devices, e.g. Raspberry Pi, BeagleBone, etc.

 ## How to build

 `witd` is written in [Rust][rust].
-Build it with:
+We recommend you use [Cargo][cargo] to build it:

 ```bash
 $ cargo build